X

 • Covering your floors improves insulation and will help to keep your indoor temperature consistent.

-When choosing a carpet for your bedroom, there are a myriad of factors to consider from maintenance requirements to the height of the pile.
+When choosing a fitted carpet for your bedroom, there are a myriad of factors to consider, from maintenance requirements to pile height.
 Here are some guidelines to help you find the right one:

-• To create a cosy and inviting ambiance in your bedroom, choose a carpet with a soft and comfy texture.
+• To create a cosy and inviting ambience in your bedroom, choose a carpet with a soft and comfy texture.

 • The pile height is important and should strike a balance between comfort and functionality.
 Longer piles, while sumptuous underfoot, can be difficult to maintain and are not ideal in high-traffic areas.